 Professor Lynn Gladden is the Executive Chair of the Engineering and Physical Sciences Research Council (EPSRC) and was appointed in October 2018.
 Professor Gladden is the Shell Professor of Chemical Engineering at the University of Cambridge in the Department of Chemical Engineering and Biotechnology, and a Fellow of Trinity College.

-Kathryn is Associate Director at EPSRC.
-Kathryn is responsible for Artificial Intelligence within EPSRC, working across UKRI and with external stakeholders to develop an AI research strategy.
+Kathryn is Deputy Director at EPSRC.
+Working primarily on cross-council interfaces Kathryn has oversight of EPSRC's Infrastructure and Connected Nation delivery plan priorities.
+Kathryn has a particular focus on Artificial Intelligence, working across UKRI and with external stakeholders to develop an AI research strategy.